St Loe's Studio is a Grade II listed building in the Stroud local planning authority area, England. Studio.

 Description

-A stained glass artist’s studio, converted in the late C20 to a cottage; created in 1911 by Sidney Barnsley from an earlier outbuilding for Henry Payne, RWS.
+St Loe's Studio is a stained glass artist’s studio that was converted into a cottage in the late 20th century.
+It was originally created in 1911 by Sidney Barnsley from an earlier outbuilding for Henry Payne, a member of the Royal Watercolour Society.

-PLAN An L-shaped plan, the former studio contained within the north-south range, and the workshop in the smaller east-west wing, which was the original building on the site.
+The building is constructed from local limestone and features a Cotswold stone slate roof.
+It has an L-shaped plan, with the former studio located in the north-south range and the workshop in the smaller east-west wing, which is the original structure on the site.

-EXTERIOR The building is a single storey, the higher main range with a hipped roof, and a fully-glazed north gable end.
-The long east side has a central, mullioned and transomed, gabled half-dormer window, with a smaller mullioned window.
-The western side, to which the wing is attached, has the main doorway, with a plank and batten door with wrought-iron fittings.
-The lower wing has a chimney for the kiln emerging just above eaves height close to the re-entrant angle between the two ranges.
-Both ranges have large roof lights.
+The building is single-storey, with the main range having a hipped roof and a fully-glazed north gable end.
+On the long east side, there is a central gabled half-dormer window with mullions and transoms, along with a smaller mullioned window.
+The western side, where the wing is attached, features the main doorway, which has a plank and batten door with wrought-iron fittings.
+The lower wing includes a chimney for the kiln that rises just above eaves height near the re-entrant angle between the two ranges.
+Both ranges are equipped with large roof lights.

-INTERIOR The interior of the main range is dominated by the two large cruck trusses which Barnsley inserted to create the studio space for Henry Payne.
-The building has since been converted to domestic use.
+Inside the main range, the space is characterized by two large cruck trusses that Barnsley installed to create the studio area for Henry Payne.
+The building has since been adapted for domestic use.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.